Texas state highway system: Interstate Highways

-The Interstate Highway System in Texas covers 3233.4 mi and consists of ten primary highways, seven auxiliary highways, and the splitting of both Interstate 35 (I-35) and Interstate 69 into multiple letter-suffixed branches.
+The Interstate Highway System in Texas covers 3233.4 mi and consists of ten ten primary highways, seven auxiliary highways, and the splitting of both Interstate 35 (I-35) and Interstate 69 into multiple letter-suffixed branches.
 The Interstate Highway with the longest segment in Texas is I-10 at 880.6 mi.
 The shortest in the state is I-110 at 0.9 mi.

 The construction of the Interstate Highway System in Texas actually began well before these routes were designated as Interstate Highways.
 A 50 mi stretch of the Gulf Freeway (I-45) between Galveston and Houston was opened in 1951, eight years before it was designated I-45.
 It was also the first urban expressway in Texas.
 In 1962, 43 mi of I-35 opened in Bexar County, the first section of Interstate Highway to open from county line to county line in a large metropolitan area.
 Portions of I-10 west of San Antonio took much longer to complete due to the vast open spaces and lack of nearby labor.
 The majority of the construction of this section of I-10 occurred in the 1970s and 1980s and was complete by the early 1990s.
 The section east of San Antonio was completed 20 years earlier in 1972.
 The opening of a 6 mi section of I-27 in 1992 completed the Interstate Highway System in Texas.

 Construction is ongoing for an extension of I-69 southward from its original terminus in Indiana through Texas to the Mexican border.
 When built, I-69 will extend about 650 mi across Texas, from the Louisiana state line in the Texarkana–Shreveport area to South Texas.
 Similar to I-35, I-69 splits into three letter-suffixed branches, I-69E, I-69C, and I-69W.